Welcome to a chosen group of works by BC artist Kristi Bridgeman.

-Children's Illustrator and Fine Artist Kristi Bridgeman prefers warm sepia tones in many mediums and subjects, including acrylic landscapes, illustrations and mandalas.
-Her work is recognized by whimsical characters and a west coast flavor and can be found in local galleries, children's books, and visits to her home studio.
+Kristi prefers warm sepia tones in many mediums and subjects, including acrylic landscapes, illustrations and mandalas.
+Her work is recognized by whimsical characters, an appreciation of pattern, and a warm ethereal west coast flavour.

-Other recently released books: "The Sky Tree" and "There Once Was A Camel" by P.K Page, "The Sock Fairy" and "The Knot Fairy" by Bobbie Hinman and "You, Me and My O.T." written by Paulette Bourgeois.
+Other books recently released books: "A Carnival of Cats" and "A Parade of Puppies" by Charles Ghigna, "One true Jackson" and "Lex and the Dinosaur Dance" by Rachel Wyatt,"The Rainbow Rocket" by Fiona Tin Wei Lam, "The Sky Tree" and "There Once Was A Camel" by P.K Page, "The Sock Fairy" and "The Knot Fairy" by Bobbie Hinman and "You, Me and My O.T." written by Paulette Bourgeois.

 Most of these books are available at local bookstores on request or through the artist.

-Member: AGGV, CACGV, CARFAC, CARCC, ACCESS, SCBWI-BC, CANSCAIP.
+Other memberships: Metis Nation BC, Friends of Mount Douglas Park Society, AGGV, CACGV, CARFAC, CARCC, ACCESS, SCBWI-BC, CANSCAIP.

 by Kristi Bridgeman

-This was one of the original childrens illustration pieces, where Kristi experimented with sepia ink.
-She discovered the washy bleeding effect while searching for a green friendly medium.
+This was one of the artists original childrens illustration pieces, created with sepia ink.
+The warm ethereal effect was discovered while searching for a green friendly medium.